simplertasks/aics/hn/hn-google-doc.md

 We are entering an era where "coding" is simply "writing clearly."

 AICS proves that we don't always need complex infrastructure to build useful AI tools.
 Sometimes, all you need is a structured idea and a blank page.
 The most accessible AI platform isn't a new startup's dashboard—it’s the word processor already open in your browser tab.

+## Flattening the Learning Curve

+All software exacts a "tax" on the user: the learning curve.
+First, you have to explain *what* the application does.
+Then, you have to train the user on *how* to use it—where the menus are hidden, what the buttons do, and how to query the database.

+AICS bypasses this friction by leveraging tools the user already mastered years ago.

+**1. The Document *Is* the Help File**
+Because the "code" is written in plain English, the application is self-explanatory.
+You don't need a technical manual.
+If a user wants to know why the AI gave a specific answer, they just read the Google Doc.
+The instructions for the machine serve as the instructions for the human.

+**2. The Interface is Universal**
+Custom AI apps often come with clunky, unfamiliar dashboards.
+AICS runs inside standard chat interfaces (like ChatGPT).
+Interacting with a Large Language Model is a skill most people already possess.
+If you know how to text, you know how to run this app.

+**3. The Database is Transparent**
+Perhaps most importantly, the data source for these apps is often a simple Google Sheet.
+In traditional software, data is locked away in hidden SQL databases that only developers can touch.
+Here, the "database" is a spreadsheet the user is already familiar with.
+They can refer to it, verify the AI's answers, or update the data anytime they want—without needing a ticket from IT.

+By building on top of the documents and spreadsheets teams use every day, we stop asking users to learn new tools and start empowering them with the ones they already own.

 ## Next Article